 To update, delete, or add an ACS configuration data to the ACS local store from the import file of the remote repository, use the command import-data in the ACS Configuration mode.
-Only users who have CRUD permissions to a specific configuration object in the GUI can import that particular configuration data to an ACS local store.
+Only users who have CRUD permissions to a specific configuration object in ACS web interface can import that particular configuration data to an ACS local store.